golang/proposal/README.md

 the proposal review group moves the proposal to the Declined column.
-If significant discussion happens during that week, the proposal review group may leave the proposal in Likely Decline for another week or even move the proposal back to Declined.
+If significant discussion happens during that week, the proposal review group may leave the proposal in Likely Decline for another week or even move the proposal back to Active.
 Once a proposal is marked Declined, it is closed.

 #### Hold